steven4program/test-crm-frontend/doc/deployment-guide.md

 # Deployment Guide

 ## Overview
-This guide covers the complete CI/CD pipeline setup for the React CRM Frontend application using GitHub Actions and Vercel.
+This guide covers the CI/CD pipeline setup for the React CRM Frontend application using GitHub Actions for continuous integration and Vercel's native GitHub integration for deployment.

 ## Prerequisites
 - GitHub account